vi/syn-file-expand/crates/syn-file-expand-cli/README.md

   -c, --cfg CFG              Set this cfg check result to true.
                                 Note that `all` or `any` are not handled.
                                 You need to set all needed expression results one by one.
-                                Note that much less processing happens
-                                to make prepare cfg expression for CLI usage compare to environment variable usage.
   -u, --unset-cfg UNSET-CFG  In `--cfg-true-by-default` mode, explicitly unset given cfg expression outcome.
   -d, --debug-cfg            Print each encountered cfg check to stderr, in form suitable for `--cfg` parameter
                    Note that the format is different from the one used by `SYN_FILE_EXPAND_DEBUGVARS=1` environment variable.